stolksdorf/vitreum/README.md

 ## steps
 Vitreum exposes a series of steps you can use to create build and development scripts for your project.
 Each step is a `promise`, so they can be easily chained.
 Youd should use these within `npm scripts` which you define in your `package.json`.
 See the [examples.md](examples.md) for some best practices.

+You can access all steps via an object by requiring `require('vitreum/steps')`.
+See the examples at the bottom.

 ### build steps